clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 ### Model Training

-The model was trained using YoloV5 on Gogle Collab, and dataset hosted in Roboflow to make it easier for others to be able to retrain the model in Colab without the hussle of reuploading the dataset.YOLOv5 🚀 is a family of object detection architectures and models pretrained on the COCO dataset, and represents <a href="https://ultralytics.com">Ultralytics</a> open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.
+The model was trained using YoloV5 on Google Collab, and dataset hosted in Roboflow to make it easier for others to be able to train and reproduce the model in Colab without the hussle of re-uploading the data each time.YOLOv5 🚀 is a family of object detection architectures and models pretrained on the COCO dataset, and represents <a href="https://ultralytics.com">Ultralytics</a> open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.
 <br>
 Click on the Colab link below to reproduce the training script and model on your colab
 <div align="center">